-- 1. On behalf of the Examination Board the Head of the Student Administration Erasmus University (Team Study Progress & Diploma Administration RSM) establishes the results of the final exam, in accordance with the Teaching and Examination Regulations of the programme and the Rules and Guidelines of the Examination Board, provided the student has passed all programme components of the degree programme as mentioned in article 2.3 of the TER, unless: - the Examination Board decided that the final exam also includes its own investigation into the knowledge, understanding and skills of the student; - in accordance with article 7.11 of the law, on the student's request, the Examination Board has granted postponing of the establishment of the final exam until a moment determined by the Examination Board. - The Head of Student Administration Erasmus University (Team Study Progress & Diploma Administration RSM) may establish administrative rules for the application for the final exam.
+- .
+On behalf of the Examination Board the Head of the Student Administration establishes the results of the final exam, in accordance with the Teaching and Examination Regulations of the programme and the Rules and Guidelines of the Examination Board, provided the student has passed all programme components of the degree programme as mentioned in article 2.3 of the TER, unless: - the Examination Board decided that the final exam also includes its own investigation into the knowledge, understanding and skills of the student; - in accordance with article 7.11 of the law, on the student's request, the Examination Board has granted postponing of the establishment of the final exam until a moment determined by the Examination Board. - 2.
+The Head of Student Administration may establish administrative rules for the application for the final exam.
 These rules must be approved by the Examination Board and must be timely and adequately disclosed.

-Article 5.4 - The certificate, the transcript and the supplement
+Article 5.3 - The degree certificate, the grade transcript and the diploma supplement

-- 1. To show that the final exam has been passed, the Examination Board awards a certificate, after by or on behalf of the Executive Board Erasmus University has been stated that the procedural requirements for the issuance have been met. - 2.
-On a transcript, which constitutes a part of the certificate, the examination parts belonging to the final exam are stated. - 3.
-The certificate is accompanied by a supplement in accordance with the agreed European standard format. - 4.
-The certificate, the transcript and the supplement are signed by the chairman or the substitute chairman of the Examination Board. - 5.
-On behalf of the Examination Board the Head of Student Administration Erasmus University (Team Study Progress & Diploma Administration RSM) shall be responsible for issuing the certificate, the transcript and the supplement to the student in person, unless the student opts for receiving the documents from the Examination Board at the official graduation ceremony.
+- 1. As proof that the final exam has been passed, the Examination Board awards a degree certificate, after the Executive Board of the Erasmus University Rotterdam or the mandated officer declared that the procedural requirements for the issuance have been met. - 2.
+On a grade transcript, which constitutes a part of the degree certificate, the examination parts belonging to the final exam of the degree programme are stated. - 3.
+The degree certificate is accompanied by a diploma supplement in accordance with the agreed European standard format. - 4.
+The degree certificate, the grade transcript and the diploma supplement are signed by the chairman or the substitute chairman of the Examination Board. - 5.
+On behalf of the Examination Board the Head of Student Administration shall be responsible for issuing the degree certificate, the grade transcript and the diploma supplement to the student in person, unless the student opts for receiving the documents from the Examination Board at the festive graduation ceremony.

-Article 5.5 - Classifications 'cum laude' and 'summa cum laude'
+Article 5.4 - Classifications 'cum laude' and 'summa cum laude'